StrangeRanger/bash-style-guide/README.md

 [![Project Tracker](https://img.shields.io/badge/repo%20status-Project%20Tracker-lightgrey)](https://wiki.hthompson.dev/en/project-tracker)

 This style guide outlines how to write bash scripts with a style that makes them safe and predictable.
-Most of this guide is based on [this wiki](http://mywiki.wooledge.org), specifically this page: http://mywiki.wooledge.org/BashGuide/Practices
+Most of this guide is based on [this wiki](http://mywiki.wooledge.org), more specifically, this page: http://mywiki.wooledge.org/BashGuide/Practices

 If anything is not mentioned explicitly in this guide, it defaults to matching whatever is outlined in the wiki.